Defining Inputs

 Sensitive Inputs

 We also support sensitive inputs, such as passwords or API keys.
-These inputs are:
+These inputs are:- Masked in the UI

 - Never passed to LLMs